On the spectrum of complex unit gain graph: Introduction

-The Hermitian adjacency matrix can be thought of as the adjacency matrix of a $\mathbb{T}$-gain graph with the gains are from $ \{1, \pm i\}$.
+The Hermitian adjacency matrix can be thought of as the adjacency matrix of a $\mathbb{T}$-gain graph where the gains are from $ \{1, \pm i\}$.

-Given a graph $G$, one can associate uncountably many $\mathbb{T}$-gain graphs with $G$.
 Let $\mathbb{T}_{G} $ denote the collection of all $\mathbb{T}$-gain adjacency matrices on a graph $G$.
-First main objective of this article is to study the relationship between the spectral properties of various $\mathbb{T}$-gain adjacency matrices associated with $G$.
-In section \ref{co-spec}, we partition $\mathbb{T}_{G} $ using the gains of some special types of cycles(fundamental cycles) of $G$, and show that any two matrices inside the same class are cospectral[Theorem \ref{Theo3.2}].
-Also we observe that, either the specturm or the spectral radius of $\mathbb{T}$-gain adjacency matrices of a graph $G$ is invariant under all $\mathbb{T}$-gains if and only if the $G$ is a tree[Theorem \ref{spec-equi-tree}].
-We identified a class of connected graphs such that for each graph $G$ in this class the cospectrality of matrices in $\mathbb{T}_G$ is determined by the gains of the fundamendal cycles.
+The first main objective of this article is to study the relationship between the spectral properties of various $\mathbb{T}$-gain adjacency matrices associated with $G$.
+In section \ref{co-spec}, we show that either the spectrum or the spectral radii of the $\mathbb{T}$-gain adjacency matrices on a graph $G$ are invariant under all $\mathbb{T}$-gains if and only if $G$ is a tree [cf, Theorem \ref{spec-equi-tree}].
+Then, we identify a class of connected graphs such that for every graph $G$ in this class, the co-spectrality of adjacency matrices in $\mathbb{T}_G$ is determined by the gains of the fundamental cycles.

-Second objective of this article is to introduce a class of connected graphs $\mathfrak{F^{'}}$ such that for each $G$ in this collection, the matrices in $\mathbb{T}_G$ have nonnegative real part up to diagonal unitary similarity.
-We extend some of the bounds for the spectral radius of the $\mathbb{T}$-gain adjacency matrices of graphs in this class $\mathfrak{F^{'}}$, which are known for Hermitian adjacency matrices.
+The second objective of this article is to introduce a class of connected graphs, called $ \mathcal{F} $-graphs, such that for each $G$ in this collection, the matrices in $\mathbb{T}_G$ have nonnegative real part up to the diagonal unitary similarity.
+We extend some of the bounds for the spectral radius of the gain adjacency matrices of $ \mathcal{F} $-graphs , which are known for Hermitian adjacency matrices.

 The spectral radius of the adjacency matrix $ A(G) $ of a graph $ G $ is the largest eigenvalue of $A(G)$.
-If we consider directed graphs or weighted graphs with complex numbers as edge weights, then the spectral radius need not be an eigenvalue of the associated adjacency matrix.
-For the Hermitian adjacency matrix of a digraph, surprisingly, in \cite[Theorem 5.6]{Bojan} the authors established the following bounds for the spectral radius of the Hermitian adjacency matrix $ H(X) $ in terms of the largest eigenvalue $\lambda_{1}(H(X))$ of $H(X)$.
+If we consider directed graph or weighted graph with complex numbers as edge weights, then the spectral radius need not be an eigenvalue of the associated adjacency matrix.
+For the Hermitian adjacency matrix of a digraph, surprisingly, in \cite[Theorem 5.6]{Bojan}, the authors established the following bounds for the spectral radius, denoted by $\rho(H(X))$, of the Hermitian adjacency matrix $ H(X) $ in terms of its largest eigenvalue $\lambda_{1}(H(X))$.

-\begin{theorem} \cite[Theorem 5.6]{Bojan} For every digraph $X$, $ \lambda_{1}(H(X))\leq \rho(H(X))\leq3\lambda_{1}(H(X))$. \end{theorem}
+\begin{theorem}[{\cite[Theorem 5.6]{Bojan}}] For every digraph $X$, $ \lambda_{1}(H(X))\leq \rho(H(X))\leq3\lambda_{1}(H(X))$. \end{theorem}